 The small rocky outcrop in the northern Indian Ocean that is Christmas Island, is about 2,500 Kms north west of Perth, and less than 500 Kms south of Jakarta.

-There is currently only one dive operator on Christmas Island: Wet n Dry Adventures – a small and friendly family business that has been operating on Christmas Island since 1994.
-Big on smiles and service and like to have a lot of fun but not at the expense of safety.
+There are currently only two dive operators on Christmas Island: Wet n Dry Adventures – a small and friendly family business that has been operating on Christmas Island since 1994.
+Big on smiles and service and like to have a lot of fun but not at the expense of safety; and Extra Divers, a global brand offering dive packages, courses and accommodation.

 Though the sub-aquatic terrain might appear to be the same all the way around the island i.e., a sharp drop-off from 5m to very-very-deep covered in coral for a deep as you’re likely to go, in fact, each site is different.
 There are bommies, caves, walls, reefs, in different inclinations and covered with subtly different corals, flora and fauna.